St. Louis Cardinals: Television

 Since 2000, Cardinals telecasts have generated the top three in ratings in MLB every season.
-Bally Sports Midwest airs all games in high-definition and is the team's exclusive television broadcaster, with the exception of selected Saturday afternoon games on Fox (via its St. Louis affiliate, KTVI) or Sunday Night Baseball on ESPN.
-Bally Sports Indiana, Bally Sports South, Bally Sports Oklahoma, Bally Sports Southwest, and Bally Sports Southeast air Cardinals games for fans living within the Cardinals broadcast territory who do not receive the Bally Sports Midwest channel.
+FanDuel Sports Network Midwest airs all games in high-definition and is the team's exclusive television broadcaster, with the exception of selected Friday Night Baseball on Apple TV+, Saturday afternoon games on Fox (via its St. Louis affiliate, KTVI) or Sunday Night Baseball on ESPN.
+FanDuel Sports Network Indiana, FanDuel Sports Network South, FanDuel Sports Network Oklahoma, FanDuel Sports Network Southwest, and FanDuel Sports Network Southeast air Cardinals games for fans living within the Cardinals broadcast territory who do not receive the FanDuel Sports Network Midwest channel.
 During the 2016 season, the Cardinals averaged an 8.54 rating and 104,000 viewers on primetime TV broadcasts in St Louis.
+Beginning with the 2025 season, at least 10 games are simulcast over-the-air on stations owned by Gray Media.
+Matrix Midwest is the flagship station for these games.

-The television commentators lineup includes Chip Caray, Brad Thompson, and Jim Edmonds.
-Jimmy "The Cat" Hayes serves as dugout reporter during the game as well as on Cardinals Live, a pre- and post-game show.
+The television commentators lineup includes Chip Caray, Brad Thompson, and Mark Sweeney.
+Jim Hayes serves as dugout reporter during the game as well as on Cardinals Live, a pre- and post-game show.
 Cardinals Live is hosted in-studio by Alexa Datt along with game analysts and former Cardinals players Al Hrabosky and Rick Ankiel.

 Cardinals Kids, a program aimed at the team's younger fans, airs weekly in-season on Fox Sports Midwest.
-It's hosted by former Cardinals pitcher Brad Thompson, team mascot Fredbird, and Busch Stadium Public Address announcer John "The U-Man" Ulett.
+It is hosted by former Cardinals pitcher Brad Thompson, team mascot Fredbird, and Busch Stadium Public Address announcer John "The U-Man" Ulett.
 The 30-minute show began airing in 2003 and presents team news, player profiles, and Cardinals team history in a kid-friendly manner along with games and trivia.

 A weekly magazine program, This Week in Cardinal Nation, airs on St. Louis' NBC affiliate KSDK.
 Cardinals games had been seen on KSDK (and its predecessor, KSD-TV) from 1947 through 1958, 1963 through 1987, and 2007 until 2010.
 KPLR-TV was the Cardinals' other over-the-air broadcaster, carrying games from 1959 through 1962 and from 1988 until 2006.